clodui/actions-cli/README.md

 # GitHub Action for Clodui

-This GitHub action helps to run Clodui CLI commands from your workflow.
-Learn more about Clodui CLI from the docs https://www.clodui.com/docs/clodui-cli/
+GitHub action for deploying changes to your Clodui website.
+Learn more about Clodui https://www.clodui.com/

 ### Usage